 CBT is particularly effective for those seeking practical strategies to deal with anxiety, depression, and post-traumatic stress disorder (PTSD).

+You may be searching for “therapy for trauma near me” in Simi Valley.
 Our trauma-informed therapists use a combination of techniques, including CBT.

 EMDR is a specialized therapy designed to alleviate the distress associated with traumatic memories.
 It’s an evidenced-based technique that involves guided eye movements or other forms of bilateral stimulation (engaging the right and left side of the brain alternately) while the individual recalls their traumatic experiences.
 This helps you reprocess the painful memories, reducing their emotional intensity.
 EMDR is particularly effective for individuals who struggle with overwhelming emotions and vivid flashbacks, those who struggle with verbalizing their trauma, or those who find traditional talk therapy overwhelming.